 Cologne is animal.
 There is scientifically something in the stuff that’s attractive to women.
-But, just as importantly, there’s also the mental side of things; a study cited by Psychology Today several years ago showed that women found men who wore cologne more attractive than men who didn’t.
+But, just as importantly, there’s also the mental side of things; the team from Men’s Journal made a little research on this subject and got to the conclusion that most women find men who wear cologne more attractive than men who dodn’t.

 Yes, of course it may have had at least something to do with the scent, but it also had to do with confidence.
 A man wearing cologne has a certain swagger, a certain “Yes, here I am, and it’s good,” way about him that women find very appealing.
 So, why not wear cologne?
 What have you got to lose, except maybe the attention of the woman of your dreams?

 All that aside, however, there’s more to cologne to than simply splashing it on and then proceeding to a female feeding frenzy with you on the menu.
 Like anything else in the subtle arts of attraction (and looking and feeling good) how to apply cologne takes some know-how.
 It takes some finesse.